aniketbangar/Tic-Tac-Toe-Reinforcement-Learning/README.md

 # Tic-Tac-Toe-Reinforcement-Learning
-Use Q-Learning to Play game of Numerical Tic-Tac-Toe
+Use Q-Learning to play game of Numerical Tic-Tac-Toe

 ### **Goals**